cabouman/cython_sandbox/README.md

 This calculates the product of two matrices using the resulting python function, compares the result to the product computed using a standard ``numpy`` function, and prints out the results.

+# Multi-Threaded OpenMP Installation

+Obtain the multi-threaded version of the cython_sandbox from [here](https://github.com/cabouman/cython_sandbox/tree/openmp).
+This supports the use of the OpenMP libraries and can use multiple cores in your computer in parallel.

+For ``gcc`` most things are similar as in the single-threaded version.
+However, some special steps are necessary for ``clang``.

+**1. Create Conda Environment:**

+If you are using ``clang``, then you will need to use the following modified command to install the conda environment:

+``conda env create -f environment-clang.yml``

+This command makes sure not to install the MKL support, which is redundant for the ``clang`` environment and interferes with the OMP libraries.
+See item 24 [here](https://stackoverflow.com/questions/53014306/error-15-initializing-libiomp5-dylib-but-found-libiomp5-dylib-already-initial) for details.

+**2. Compile Cython Code**

+For Mac OSX you will need to install OpenMP libraries.
+You can obtain this libraries from [here](https://mac.r-project.org/openmp/).
+Once the OMP libraries are installed, you should be able to compile with the same command:

+``CC=clang pip install .``